NeCTAR-RC/nectar-training/package08/sections/volumeEncryption.markdown

 7. Now it is time to format your drive (again, replace *MySecureDrive* with your name, if you have chosen another).
     ```sudo mkfs.ext4 /dev/mapper/MySecureDrive```

-8. That’s almost done!
+8. That's almost done!
 Now we can mount the drive to any directory.
 In this example, we will create a new one */MyMountedDriveedDrive*, but you can choose any other directory:
      ```sudo mkdir /MyMountedDriveedDrive```
     ```sudo mount /dev/mapper/MySecureDrive /MyMountedDriveedDrive```